SymbolNotFound/gorng/README.md

 generate the same sequence.
 However, this is not a cryptographically secure random number generator -- the SHA-1 algorithm has known attacks and the custom implementation here has not been hardened against collisions or timing attacks.

+This library is best suited to the generation of random bits/bytes for puzzle and casual game implementations, card or dice games with large domains, contexts where an RNG can be kept in sync and/or reset to the beginning of the sequence.

+It also provides a channel-based API for multi-threaded contexts where one RNG is being shared among many goroutines, which can be very useful for simulating playouts or random walks in a state graph, if predictable ordering is not important but thread-safety is.
+Callers can simply read from the provided channel without needing to coordinate via an explicit synchronization primitive.

 ## Using the RNG